Play Windows-only Games on Linux with Steam Play aka Proton

 Play Windows-only games in Linux with Steam Play (Proton)

-You need to install Steam first.
+You need to have Steam installed first.

 Steam is available for all major Linux distributions.
 I have written in detail about installing Steam on Ubuntu, and you may refer to that article if you don’t have Steam installed yet.